 I love vintage decor!!!
 The older the better is my motto!!
 This vintage feeder is my latest find.
 The minute I laid eyes on it I knew exactly what I wanted to do with it.
 The price was right at $15 and that included tax, so I did not hesitate one bit.

-A couple of weeks ago my good friend and I went to an open vintage market in Denton, TX where everything there had something nostalgic about it.
+A couple of weeks ago a good friend and I went to an open vintage market in Denton, TX where everything there had something nostalgic about it.
 Inside an old barn and out on the lawn, vendors were selling their wares from furniture to boutique clothing to handmade vintage decor and so much more.
 We both love this type of shopping and have been shopping together like this for at least 4 years now.
 This market was the best so far.
 We can’t wait to go back end of May.
 I think we each spent about hundred bucks.
 I even bought a few cool tops to wear for spring.
-But my pride and joy is this feeder I bought for only $15.
+But my pride and joy is this vintage feeder I bought for only $15.

 I planned to make a flower planter out of it, so I picked up a few things to do just that.